A. What documents do you need for the Visa

 Fill the part until the signature.
 Fill in everything that I have marked in the image below.

 A3.
 Your boarding pass stub – This is part of the boarding pass that has your seat number and flight details etc. The stub also has your flight number (you need this number to fill in the Arrival/Departure card).
-The boarding pass is issued to you at your home airport when you check in for you flight.
+The boarding pass is issued to you at your home airport when you check in for your flight.
 When you leave your home airport, the airline staff at your boarding gate will tear a part of you boarding pass and return the rest to you.

 A4.
 Arrival-Departure card

 The flight attendants will distribute this card before the plane lands in Thailand.
 The first page is the Arrival Card.
 Fill all the areas except the part that asks for the visa number.
-The visa officer who grants you the VOA will fill in the visa number later.
+The visa officer who grants you the VOA will write in the visa number later.

 The second page of this form asks for your departure flight.

 Sometimes, they run out of this card in the plane.
 You can find this card at the Visa on Arrival counter.
 At the Thai immigration counter later, the officer will keep the arrival part of this card, and staple the departure part to your passport.